 Saturday, May 25, 2018 to Sunday, May 26, 2018, 10 a.m. to 5 p.m.

 See works of 90 of the finest artisans from the Southeast on the Village Green in Cashiers.
 Find ironwork, woodcraft, textiles, cakes, jams, pottery and more.
 Free admission, but donations accepted. $3 to $5 is suggested.

 Cashiers Village Green, Highway 64 and Highway 107, Cashiers (155 miles from Charlotte)

 Enjoy a parade, live music, crafts, and, of course, lots of catfish.
 Free admission.
-You pay for the catfish.
+You pay for the catfish and carnival rides.